 - Are there any water sources in the vicinity of your home?

-- Can you defend your property on your own (if it comes to it) or do you need help from your neighbors?
+- Can you defend your property on your own if it comes to it?
+Do you need help from your neighbors?
 Are you exposed as the rest of your neighbors or do you live in a secluded area?

-This area all questions you should have an answer for and the list can go on as each geographical position has its distinctive properties.
+This are all questions you should have an answer for.
+The list can go on as each geographical position has its distinctive properties.

 Related area: Know your region before disaster strikes